leo-drive/ces.scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 ### Background

-> Please delete this sentence and explain how and why this pull request was sent.
+> Please delete this sentence and explain circumstances that led to this pull request being sent.

 ### Purpose